thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 A browser (the client) can make a GET, POST, PUT or DELETE HTTP request for various URLs (e.g. GET http://localhost:3000/books or DELETE http://localhost:3000/students/42).

-## Simple routing example

 Refer to the script: [Express.js playground: express_basic_example_1](https://github.com/thoughtworks-jumpstart/express-playground/blob/master/express_basic_example_1.js)

-### Request to the root
+## Request methods

+A request method is derived from one of the HTTP methods like GET, POST and PUT etc.

-When a GET request is sent to the root `/`, "Welcome to my homepage" is the response.
+Route that is defined for the GET method to the root of the app:

 ```js
 // express_basic_example_1.js